usnistgov/SpectrumBrowser/devel/README.md

 Configure the system

-    Point your browser at localhost:8000
+    Point your browser at http://localhost:8000
-    The default admin password in admin.
+    The default admin user name is admin@nist.gov password is Administrator12!

+Restart the system after the first configuration.

+Load any static data.

 Browse the data